Amna Ilyas: Career

-In 2011 and 2012, she was nominated for Model of the Year (Female) at 11th Lux Style Awards and 12th Lux Style Awards and won the Best Dressed Female Award at the 11th Lux Style Awards and Best Female Model at the 14th Lux Style Awards.
+In 2011 and 2012, she was nominated for Model of the Year (Female) at the 11th and 12th Lux Style Awards and won the Best Dressed Female Award at the 11th Lux Style Awards and Best Female Model at the 14th Lux Style Awards.

 Amna made her film debut with a leading role in the 2013 Meenu Gaur and Farjad Nabi's co-direction crime drama Zinda Bhaag alongside Naseeruddin Shah and Khurram Patras.
-The film proved to be a commercial success and was declared Super Hit by the box-office Pakistan earning her wide recognition and several awards and nominations in the Best Female Debut and Best Actress category (including Lux Style Awards).
-The following year, she appeared in critically and commercially successful Sabiha Sumar's drama film Good Morning Karachi.
+The film proved to be a commercial success and super hit at the box-office Pakistan, earning her wide recognition and several awards and nominations in the Best Female Debut and Best Actress category (including Lux Style Awards).
+The following year, she appeared in a critically and commercially successful Sabiha Sumar drama film Good Morning Karachi.
 That same year, she featured in an item song "Kaala Doriya" for the Asad ul Haq's romantic comedy Dekh Magar Pyar Se.

 In 2015, Ilyas had various projects at different stage productions.
-She acted in Michael Hudson's action crime drama film Driven, which revolves around the elite class of Pakistan, and almost entirely filmed in a vintage Mercedes W126 S-Class from 1978, with Javed Sheikh.
+She acted in Michael Hudson's action crime drama film Driven, which revolves around the elite class of Pakistan, and almost entirely filmed in a vintage Mercedes W126 S-Class from 1978, along with Javed Sheikh.
 She was also the female lead in the romantic comedy Gardaab, alongside Fawad Khan.

 In 2018, Amna was slated to star in Saqib Malik's debut film Baaji.
 Filming began in the summer of 2018, and it was released the following summer in 2019.
 The film was considered incredibly bold by audiences and garnered critical praise nationwide.
 Ilyas played the role of Neha, a middle-class girl with big aspirations who suddenly becomes embroiled in the life of a veteran film star, played by Meera.
 The film was a commercial success.